zack-bitcoin/amoveo/docs/getting-started/turn_it_on.md

 This is how to launch a node and connect to the network.

+To run a full node, you need at least 200 mb of ram available.

 [first, if you haven't installed the dependencies, do that](/docs/getting-started/dependencies.md)

 compile it